A Style Guide for Students Writing Papers and Reports

 What do I mean with this?
 Basically it means that the paper systematically builds up the reader's understanding and knowledge of the work, starting from a reasonable initial state.
 This means you need to put yourself into the reader's shoes (or, rather, brain) and ensure that they can follow at each instance.
 One of the characteristics of good writers is that they do this well.
 Here is what this means:

 There are probably more rules of this sort, I'll add them as I think of them (and feel free to suggest some to me).
-In summary, the more you worry about maintaining user state, the more readable people will find our work.
+In summary, the more you worry about maintaining user state, the more readable people will find your work.

 About Thesis Writing

-General Advice
+General advice

 First rule is think before you write.
 Have an outline, know what you want to write about in each part, and how to approach it.
 If you start off with a brain dump, the final thesis will probably look like a brain dump.
 Not a good position from which to get a high mark...
 The section on structure tries to help you with this.

 Also, be careful how you write.
 Ensure that the thesis is well-readable.
 This implies following the general style and grammar rules, violating those detracts the reader and makes the text harder to follow.
 These rules have developed for a reason.
+Also, check below for the proper use of “we”.

 You may think I'm petty for insisting on proper prose.
 The reason I do it is because a report that ignores these rules is hard to read and annoys the reader.
 Making it hard to read wastes my time, and I don't feel I've got time to waste.

 Also, take feedback on your draft seriously.
 This means not only blindly fixing marked-up issues, but think about the comments.
 Particularly if the same mistake gets highlighted repeatedly, think about why you make this mistake, and how you can avoid making it again.
 How else do you want to learn good writing?
+Writing your thesis is your job, not mine.
+I only provide feedback so you can learn!

-There are no firm rules on how to write a thesis, and there is certainly a lot of advise available.
+There are no firm rules on how to write a thesis, and there is certainly a lot of advice available.
 I'll try to concentrate on a few main points (which tend to apply to a lot of technical writing, not only to theses but also to conference papers).

-Structure and Coherence
+Structure and coherence

-Make sure your thesis is well structured, that each major section does what it is supposed to do, and that the whole thing hangs together.
-The basic structure is often as follows (but other structures are possible).
 In particular, don't think you need to have exactly as many major sections or chapters as there below list implies; sometimes it makes sense to merge things, sometimes it makes sense to move things (e.g. the literature review is in many papers deferred until after the results), sometimes it makes sense to split a logical part into several individual sections.
+Also, PhD theses often integrate multiple broad issues which are covered in separate chapters, each with its own background and related work.
 Use common sense!

 Title